Why do my eyes burn?

 What to do if you get sunscreen in your eyes

-Getting sunscreen in your eyes at the beach is a common cause of burning eyes.
+In fact, getting sunscreen in your eyes at the beach is a common cause of burning eyes.

-If you wear contact lenses, the first thing you should do if you get sunscreen in your eyes is remove your contacts.
-Next, flush your eyes with a lubricating eye drop or artificial tear if you have either product handy.
+If you get sunscreen in your eyes, the first thing you should do is remove your contacts if you wear them.
+Then flush your eyes with a sterile eye wash or lubricating eye drops if you have either product handy.

 It’s best to avoid rinsing your eyes with tap or bottled water.
-Both can harbor microorganisms that can cause serious eye infections such as Acanthamoeba keratitis.
+Both can harbor microorganisms that can cause serious eye infections, such as Acanthamoeba keratitis.
 So it’s always a good idea to take a bottle of sterile eye wash liquid or artificial tears with you to the beach — whether or not you wear contact lenses.

 Cold, wet compresses over closed eyes also help ease the sting of sunscreen in the eyes.